maestroNeal/vapor-api/README.md

 ## About the VAPOR-API

-Brief description of your Vapor project, its purpose, and what it does.

 This project is a REST API built using [Vapor](https://vapor.codes), a web framework for Swift, and uses PostgreSQL as its database.
 The API allows users to perform CRUD operations on a collection of resources, such as tasks, users, or any other entities.

 ## Features